Blueglassornament/furry-potato/README.md

 # furry-potato
-testing cypress in 15 min
+testing cypress in 15 min.
+Taking the Udemy Course by Maurice de Beijer.
+This idea and the code are his.